 - Failure to follow safety procedures

 OSHA laws give you the right to report hazards and safety concerns to your employer, as well as any accidents or injuries that occur on the job.
 Unfortunately, oil companies often put profit before people.
+Contact Shaw Cowart’s workplace injury attorneys in Austin if you’ve been injured due to negligence.

 Oil companies may look the other way so they can meet their production quotas.
 Following BP’s Texas City explosion, the U.S. Chemical Safety and Hazard Investigation Board determined that management failures and a poor organizational culture were partly to blame for the accident.
 When a profit-driven culture is ingrained across a company, any number of people could be to blame for your suffering.